DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 1. Kali:

-and are led away by an actress playing open strings on a violin.
-Performed (audio only) by Carol Millard: C; Danute Mileika: M & the composer: Bb.
-Performed with a taped simulation.
-Dediated to the performers.
+14 minutes: 2+/2+/2+/2+ 1/0/0/0 2 perc. hrp. vln. solo; The longest opera ever written or that will ever be written.
+It begins before the birth of all things (at least 13.8 billion years ago) and ends after all things have been destroyed (who knows when!), in the middle section inanimate objects interact and are led away by an actress playing open strings on a violin.
+Performed (audio only) by Carol Millard: C; Danute Mileika: M & the composer: B. Performed with a taped simulation.
+Dedicated to the performers.
 Best performed as a ballet (see IV/IV/4).

 Picture